eloqdata/eloq-website/website/blog/2024-08-17-benchmark/index.md

 #### Results

-Below are the results of the write-only workload, presented in a graph that illustrates the Redis, **EloqKV** & Dragonflydb's throughput and latency across varying thread numbers, simulating different levels of concurrent database access.
+Below are the results of the write-only workload, presented in a graph that illustrates the Redis, **EloqKV** & DragonflyDB's throughput and latency across varying thread numbers, simulating different levels of concurrent database access.

 X-axis: Represents the varying thread numbers employed during the benchmark, simulating different levels of concurrent database access.